PDXChinese/pdxchinese.github.io/_pages/coronavirus.md

 ![]({{ site.url }}/assets/images/divider.jpg)

-What you really should stock in preparation for the pandemic spread to the US:
+What you really should stock up in preparation for the pandemic spread to the US:

 1) Latex or nitrile latex disposable gloves for use when going shopping, using the gasoline pump, and all other outside activity when you come in contact with contaminated areas.